michael-simons/michael-simons/README.md

 * [Cypher-DSL](https://github.com/neo4j-contrib/cypher-dsl): A query builder for Neo4js query language Cypher, heavily inspired by jOOQ.
 * [Neo4j-Migrations](https://github.com/michael-simons/neo4j-migrations): Database refactoring toolkit for Neo4j, with integrations for Quarkus and Spring Boot and a native CLI.
 * [biking2](https://github.com/michael-simons/biking2): A project around cycling which I used to learn Spring Boot and educate about Spring Boot.
-* [biking3](https://github.com/michael-simons/biking3): The sequel of `biking2`, based on DuckDB 🐥 and Python 🐍 with Flask; I'm pretty happy with the outcome: Lots of cool SQL and my own static site generator.
+* [biking3](https://codeberg.org/michael-simons/sport), or just "sport": The sequel of `biking2`, based on DuckDB 🐥 and Python 🐍 with Flask; I'm pretty happy with the outcome: Lots of cool SQL and my own static site generator.
 * [scrobbles4j](https://codeberg.org/michael-simons/scrobbles4j): Years of giving talks about relational databases and tracking listening habbits culminated in a life application displaying my latest songs.

 My effort for the Neo4j Testcontainers integration started back in [2018](https://github.com/testcontainers/testcontainers-java/pull/993) and cumulated in Neo4j being one of six launch partners for the [AtomicJar official Testcontainers modules](https://www.atomicjar.com/2023/04/testcontainers-official-modules/).